jez/blog/source/_posts/2016-03-09-sml-dev-setup.markdown

 feel more fluid.
 I have a slight preference for Vim (Neovim) on macOS, but many of these steps are platform agnostic.

+**Note**: I updated this post to more accurately reflect my SML dev setup in December 2019.

 ## Installing SML Locally

 While developing SML in a remote environment like the shared Andrew Unix